Adjective Phrase

 Summary

 An adjective phrase is a useful tool for expressing ideas and describing things.
 It might consist of several words.
-There may be several adjectives, adjectives and adverbs, adjectives and prepositions, or even adjectives and nouns.
+There may be several adjectives, adjectives and adverbs, or even adjectives and nouns.

 When using an adjective phrase, it is important to remember the grammar rules for placement.
 An adjective phrase always modifies the noun and can't be alone in the sentence.
 However, it might be cut off the sentence without changing its meaning.
 With practice, you can learn to master creating descriptive sentences and greatly improve your language skills.